Schema File

 Edges

 An edge maps a relationship type between two labels.
-Relational edges name the foreign-key columns via metaFields.from / metaFields.to; native-graph edges pass through.
+Relational edges name the foreign-key columns via metaFields.from / metaFields.to; native-graph edges pass through; and a mappedJoinSource edge links two labels that live in different connectors (see Cross-connector edges).
+Exactly one source kind is set.

 {